 But that doesn’t mean the numbers can’t make sense for you.
 For starters, window replacement is one of the best home remodeling projects in terms of investment return: For vinyl windows, you can recoup 72.9% of the project cost in added home value, according to “Remodeling” magazine’s annual “Cost vs. Value Report,” which provides national averages for various remodeling projects.

-Based on the replacement projects outlined in “Cost vs. Value” that use vinyl windows, that’s a value add of about $7,000 to $9,300.
-Plus, if you choose windows that qualify for the federal tax credit (U-factor and solar heat gain coefficient ratings must be 0.3 or less), you can effectively lop $200 off the purchase price for windows put into service in 2013.
+Based on the replacement projects outlined in the “Cost vs. Value Report” that feature vinyl windows, that’s a value add of about $8,000 to $10,400.
+Plus, if you choose windows that qualify for the federal tax credit (U-factor and solar heat gain coefficient ratings must be 0.3 or less), you can effectively lop $200 off the purchase price for windows put into service in 2014.